Ballpark: Contemporary ballparks

 Prior to the start of the 2012 baseball season, USA Today noted that new Marlins Park would "perhaps provide a coda to the postmodern Camden Yards era".
 After two decades of the retro style dominating ballpark architecture, a new type of design emerged in 2012 with the opening of the venue now known as LoanDepot Park, snapping the consecutive streak of 20 new (plus 3 renovated) MLB retro stadiums.
 This latest style's purpose is to make the fan experience the present-day culture of the stadium's surrounding city or area, and rejects the basic notion of retro.
 Stadium planners are calling the style contemporary.

-A contemporary stadium for Tampa Bay was designed, but the project was cancelled.
 The New Yorker wrote regarding the new MLB architecture: "The retro mold has finally been broken, but this might be the last chance a new style gets for some time."

-A park in a similar style built for the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball opened in 2023.
+Es Con Field Hokkaido, a ballpark in a similar style built for the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball, opened in 2023.

+The new ballpark for the Las Vegas Athletics was purposely designed to fit into the atmosphere of the surrounding Las Vegas Strip.